open-politics/SSARE/README.md

 The scrape jobs are parallelized with Celery (fading out), Prefect (fading in) and async functions where possible.

-Regarding storage, SSARE employs PostgreSQL for data retention and Qdrant as a vector storage.
+Regarding storage, opol employs PostgreSQL for data retention and Qdrant as a vector storage.

 A simpler and wholistic data contract solution for project-wide usage would be greatly appreciated.